Read former president Jimmy Carter’s handwritten letter to Bill Gates regarding Broadhurst Landfill in Wayne County, Georgia

 According to investigations by the Atlanta Journal-Constitution and television station CBS 46 in Atlanta, communities in Georgia are being used as dumping grounds for coal ash being produced in other states.
 Loose regulations and relatively low dumping fees have made Georgia an attractive place to send CCRs.

 Thousands of Wayne Countians are just as incensed as I am.
 I am not about to back away from a bully that’s trying to endanger my family, my friends and our environment.
 My stubborn mule-farmer DNA, inspired by David’s fearless stand against Goliath, won’t allow it.” ~Dink NeSmith

 NAAA is a community group started in Wayne County, Georgia.
 Together with the Center for a Sustainable Coast, One Hundred Miles, and other environmental groups, we are working to prevent toxic contamination from coal ash at Broadhurst Landfill, which sits atop the wetlands of Wayne County in southeast Georgia, over the Floridan Aquifer.

 We strongly believe that we must not allow south Georgia to become a toxic disposal area for coal ash.
 The best way to do this is to adopt reliable science-based safeguards to keep such toxins out of our rivers, groundwater, wildlife habitat, and wetlands.

 The danger is real, Wayne County.

-Think of the top-ten worst things that could happen in today’s world.
+Think of all of the natural disasters and accidents that happen in today’s world.
 Now think of any of those things happening to a landfill laden with cancer-causing, highly toxic and radioactive coal ash that is sitting in the middle of fragile wetlands and over a giant aquifer.

 Despite a high water table and the porous, sandy soils situated atop the Floridan aquifer, plans exist to build a 250-acre rail yard alongside a landfill off U.S. 301 near the town of Screven in Wayne County Georgia.